chrisgrieser/nvim-tinygit/README.md

 ```

 > [!TIP]
-> Some status line plugin also allow you to put components into the tabline or
+> Some status line plugins also allow you to put components into the tabline or
 > winbar.
 If your status line is too crowded, you can add the blame-component to
 > the one of those bars instead.